The Voice 26 Recap: Blind Auditions 5 Live Blog (Videos)

 Michael and Snoop turn pretty fast for Mary’s beautiful tone.
 She’s got some pitch problems here and there, but her sound is gorgeous.

 Gwen doesn’t think she sounds the way she looks.
 She didn’t turn because of the tuning issues.
-Reba thinks the people who turned are good.
-She promises to steal her later.
-Snoop is ready to gamble on Mary. β€œI’ll coach and I’ll listen.”
-Michael noticed the pitch things, but Michael thinks he can help her.
+Reba thinks the people who turned are good choices for Mary, but promises to steal her later.
+Snoop is ready to gamble on Mary.
+“I’ll coach and I’ll listen.”
+Michael noticed the pitch things, but he believes he can help her.
 Snoop and Michael proceed to do the hokey things to get her.
-But in the end, she picked the first person who turned, Snoop.
+But in the end, she picks the first person who turned, Snoop.
 Ha ha.
-He calls his blue towels his β€œterrible towels.”
+He calls his blue towels his “terrible towels.”
 (He’s a Steelers fan). – Snoop and Michael turn, Mary picks Team Snoop

-Lauren-Michael Sellers – 35 – Oceans (Where My Feet May Fail)
+Lauren-Michael Sellers – 35 – Oceans (Where My Feet May Fail) by Hillsong United

 Michael and Gwen turn right away, followed by Reba.
 Lauren’s voice is strong and powerful.
-She picked a song popular on the Contemporary Christian world, and she sings with passion.
+She picked a song popular on the Contemporary Christian world, and she sings it with passion.
 Snoop hit his button at the very last minute.

 Michael calls her a beautiful, unique breath of fresh air.
-Gwen calls the performance β€œcrazy.”
+Gwen calls the performance “crazy.”
 She shared how after discovering the song she listened to it thousands of times.
-Lauren shares that she tends to sing country music.
-Reba calls her β€œmagical” and notes her emotion.
+Lauren mentions that she tends to sing country music.
+Reba calls her “magical” and notes her emotion.
 Snoop turned after seeing how happy Gwen looked.
-Ultimately Lauren picked Reba.
+Ultimately Lauren picks Reba.
 The coach becomes emotional! – 4-chair turn, Lauren-Michael picked Team Reba

 Mark Shiiba – 29 – Don’t Think Twice It’s Alright by Bob Dylan

-At 18 Mark, from Swarthmore, Pennsylvania, joined the Navy and was stationed on an aircraft carrier.
+At 18, Mark from Swarthmore, Pennsylvania, joined the Navy and was stationed on an aircraft carrier.
 Now, he’s living in San Diego.
 His father, who is Japanese, has a beautiful voice, Mark says.
 The singer began singing in middle school and wrote songs on the carrier.

-OK, I was not expecting a mouth playing folk singer!
+OK, I was not expecting a mouth-harp playing folk singer!
 He does his Bob Dylan thing acoustically with no band backup.
 His voice harkens back to young Dylan, but he has his own sound.
 Maybe a little off-putting to the coaches because they don’t turn.
-Gwen was on the fence the entire time. β€œYour voice is so extreme.”
+Gwen was on the fence the entire time.
+“Your voice is so extreme.”
 She tells him not to be discouraged.
 Michael appreciates good and unique singers.
 OK HE’S WINDING UP!
 He’s using his coach replay.
 It’s the last one of the season.
 Yeah, Mark deserves a spot.
 Michael thinks he could be a star.
 He talks about hooking him up with some Hank Williams. – No Turns, Team Buble uses their Coach Replay

 Beya – 24 – Our Day Will Come by Ruby and the Romantics

 This song was a big hit in the early 60s.
 People under 50 probably don’t know it.
 Beya sings a jazz-inspired version of the song.
 Her tone and phrasing are solid.
 But Michael isn’t turning.
 Gwen turned pretty fast though.
 Well, she got Gwen at least.
-Michael calls himself an β€œIdiot.”
-He questioned if she was versatile.
+Michael calls himself an “Idiot.”
+While she performed, Michael questioned if she was versatile.
 He predicts that the singer will prove him wrong.
-Gwen compliments the β€œfoundation” of her voice – Only Gwen turned
+Gwen compliments the “foundation” of her voice – Only Gwen turned

-Tsola – On My Mama
+Tsola – On My Mama by Victoria Monet

 The first montaged performance of the season.
 Her soulful voice got Only Team Reba to turn.

-Deon Jones – Little Ghetto
+Deon Jones – Little Ghetto Boy by Donny Hathaway

 Brad Sample – 38 – The Letter by the Box Tops

 Reba thinks the two would have fun working together.
 His daughter is Team Reba.
 Gwen compares his phrasing to Fiona Apple.
 She found his look shocking.
-Michael calls him his β€œbiggest surprise.”
-He didn’t turn because his rhythmic choices confounded him Brad gave it a β€œdouble time” feel to bring Nashville bluegrass sounds into the mix.
-Snoop makes a bunch of pot jokes, riffing off of β€œbluegrass.”
+Michael calls him his “biggest surprise.”
+He didn’t turn because his rhythmic choices confounded him.
+Brad gave the arrangement a “double time” feel to bring Nashville bluegrass sounds into the mix.
+Snoop makes a bunch of pot jokes, riffing off of “bluegrass.”
 Michael advocates for Snoop.
-And despite his daughter wishes, he goes with Snoop!
+And despite his daughter’s wishes, he goes with Snoop!
 Reba and Snoop turn, Brad picks Team Snoop

 Dahlia Jones – 28 – You Know I’m No Good by Amy Winehouse

 She sounds nervous.
 There are pitch problems and control issues on the top notes.
 Her last note is strong.
 If she could have kept it together, she might have gotten a turn.
-Gwen notes that teams are filling up and calls her an β€œamazing” singer.
-Michael knew Amy and had a hard time not comparing.
+Gwen notes that teams are filling up and calls her an “amazing” singer.
+Michael knew Amy Winehouse personally, and had a hard time not comparing.
 He urges her to keep at it.
-She’s upset and crying. β€œYou are very good,” says Snoop. β€œKeep your spirits up high.”
-Reba begs her to try again. – No Turns
+She’s upset and crying.
+“You are very good,” says Snoop encouragingly.
+“Keep your spirits up high.”
+Reba begs her to try again for another season. – No Turns

 Camryn Brooks – 24 (No chair returnee) – Light On

-Camryn is as no turn from season 21.
+Camryn is a no turn from season 21.
 She admits she was nervous.
-She calls the experience β€œgut wrenching.”
+She calls the experience “gut wrenching.”
 Coach Ariana Grande suggested she come back.
 After that, she had health problems.
-She developed Myocarditis.
-Oh boy the conspiracy theorists are going crazy as we speak.
+She developed Myocarditis, a heart condition.
+(Oh boy the conspiracy theorists are going crazy as we speak.)
 She’s worked to recover, and three years later, she feels good.
 She also helps take care of a brother who became paralyzed after an accident.
-She’s excited to face an entirely different panel than she did the first time.
+She’s excited to face an entirely different coaches panel than she did the first time.

 If she had problems years ago, she’s more than ready for a chair turn now!
-Her deep rich tone delivers a lovely an emotional performance.
+Her deep rich tone delivers a lovely and emotional performance.
 From No turns to 4 turns.
 Camryn’s face lights up as she realizes what happened.

 Camryn explains how she got no chair turns on Season 21.
 Michael admits he was the last to turn, but he loves the way she almost lost it.
-Snoop calls her the perfect example of why singers should stop trying.
-Michael leads the crowd in a version of β€œOh Canada” after Camryn said she sang the anthem.
-She covered β€œFeeling Good” in college, she says.
+Snoop calls her the perfect example of why singers should NOT stop trying.
+Michael leads the crowd in a version of “Oh Canada” after Camryn mentioned that she sang the National Anthem.
+She sang “Feeling Good,” a song that Michael covered, in college, she says.
 Gwen loves her round soothing tone.
 And in the end, Camryn picks Gwen – 4-chairs, Camryn picks Team Gwen

 Tuesday night, The Voice 26 Blind Auditions 6 is the LAST of the Blinds.
 The Battles begin next week.

-About mj santilli 35113 Articles
+About mj santilli 35122 Articles

 Founder and editor of mjsbigblog.com, home of the awesomest fan community on the net.
 I love cheesy singing shows of all kinds, whether reality or scripted.
 I adore American Idol, but also love The Voice, Glee, X Factor and more!